AgrospAI/barge/README.md

 ### Dashboard

 This will start a `portainer` dashboard with the following admin credentials and connects to the local docker host.
-This Building Block can be disabled by setting the `--no-dashboard` flag.
+This Building Block can be started by setting the `--with-dashboard` flag.

 - User: `admin`
 - Password: `oceanprotocol`